jamii/jamii.github.com/resume.md

 RelationalAI is building a relational database, a probabilistic programming language and various integrated machine learning systems.
 I took on the task of figuring out how to make this project feasible, given the small size of the team and the limited funding time-frame.

-I wrote a number of prototype compilers in Julia, demonstrating better performance than existing work with much less implementation effort.
+I built several prototypes in Julia, demonstrating better performance than existing work with much less implementation effort.
 To allay concerns about adopting Julia, I:

 * Implemented a [pattern matching extension to Julia](https://github.com/RelationalAI-oss/Rematch.jl), used for rewrite passes in the compiler.